 Where are delegates from?

 Each annual conference in Africa, Asia, Europe and the United States elects an equal number of clergy and laity to be among the 600 to 1,000 delegates to General Conference.
 Other voting delegates come from autonomous churches with which The United Methodist Church has a concordat relationship.
 For example, the Methodist Church in Great Britain sends four voting delegates to each General Conference.
-The 2020 General Conference will have 862 delegates, two fewer than in 2016.
+The 2020 General Conference, currently rescheduled to meet August 29-September 7, 2021, will have 862 delegates, two fewer than in 2016.

 A formula, based on lay and clergy membership, determines the number of delegates from each conference.
 Every conference is guaranteed at least two — one clergy and one lay.

-Around 44% of the 2020 delegates come from outside the United States.
+Around 44% of the delegates to the rescheduled General Conference come from outside the United States.
 Thirty-two percent of delegates come from Africa, 6 percent from the Philippines and 4.5% from Europe.
 Fifty-six percent of the delegates are from the United States.

 All delegates are listed alphabetically and by conference in the Advance Daily Christian Advocate.